ikhera/Final-Project-GIS-3/README.md

 ## StoryMap Highlights and Results

-### I really enjoyed my experience of working with StoryMap.
-My map results followed anticipated historical trends based on my research.
+### My map results followed anticipated historical trends based on my research.
 I was particularly excited by the two neighborhoods of African Languages which I was able to identify, since that move into the South Side has been relatively recent and many African immigrants still reside on the North Side.

 ### StoryMap allowed for me to use images and text to tell the stories of each of these different places around the city.
 To make up for my lack of personalized basemap, I made sure to include my map as much as possible and to refer back to it often.